homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 SEC("raw_tracepoint/sys_enter")
 int helloworld(void *ctx) {
-	bpf_printk("Hello World!\\n");
+	bpf_printk("Hello World!\n");
 	return 0;
 }

 char LICENSE[] SEC("license") = "Dual BSD/GPL";
 ```

-Note: It is completely optional to add the `.bpf` file extension to the filename.
-It is usually added to make it easier to tell if a file is a `bpf` file or not and can be omitted, with just the `.c` file extension.
+Note: It is completely optional to add `.bpf` to the file extension.
+It is usually included to easily identify `bpf` files and can be omitted, with just the `.c` extension.

 Let’s understand this Hello World Program!

 - First, we include the header files related to BPF from the Linux Kernel and headers from `libbpf`, the eBPF programming library we installed earlier.
-- Next is the SEC macro defined by `libbpf`, which is used to define sections in the eBPF byte code after the C code is compiled.
-Here we pass the name of the hook we are using, so that it creates a section of that name in the final byte to make it easier to load and attach the program.
+- Next is the SEC macro defined by `libbpf`, which is used to define sections in the eBPF byte code after the C program is compiled.
+Here we pass the name of the hook we are using, so that it creates a section of that name to make it easier to load and attach the program.
 In this case we are using a `tracepoint`, a predefined hook that allows you to hook directly into many kernel functions.
-This means that our code will be executed whenever any system call related function is called in the kernel!
+This means that our code will be executed whenever any system call related function is invoked in the kernel!
 - Any function put in it’s own section by using the SEC macro is considered a BPF program.
 This means that it is possible to write multiple BPF programs that attach to different places in the kernel in the same C file!
-- `bpf_printk` is a helper function that will print out Hello World messages.
+- `bpf_printk` is a helper function that will log Hello World messages.
 - Finally, we have the program license.
 Every eBPF program must specify the license it is using.
 It is preferred to use a `GPL` license since certain helper functions are declared as GPL.
 If an EBPF program with a non-GPL license utilises these functions, the verifier will not accept the program.

 Now onto the next step - compiling the C program into BPF byte code.
 To do this, run the following command: